eing/eing.github.io/_posts/2015-10-05-STARWest-Highlights.markdown

 ---
 <h1> Highlights from <a href="http://starwest.techwell.com" >STARWEST</a> 2015</h1>

-On the whole, I learnt more this conference than it did 3-4 years ago.
+On the whole, I learnt more in this conference than I did 3-4 years ago.
 You can easily tell when I tweet more and blog more.
 Here are some of the more prominent messages I gathered from the conference.

 <h2> Definition of testing (that is different from automation)</h2>